-Inequality has existed ever since human societies were able to produce an economic surplus and turn into "civilized" empires.
+Inequality has existed ever since human societies were able to produce an economic surplus and turned into "civilized" empires.
 No theory of justice, whether meritocratic or liberal, will justify the ensuing inequality.
 According to the meritocratic notion of justice, the ablest should be compensated.
 Nevertheless, the poorer in each society are not less endowed with talents, nor less hard-working.
 The liberal theory of justice justifies inequality provided that it is the price for some improvement in the standard of living of the worst-off members of society.
 Yet the huge differences of income and standard of living among people and among countries cannot be justified with this principle.
 On the other hand, increasing inequality among countries cannot be justified with the fact that it is accompanied by the modest increase in the income of the poor.

-A ccording to Michael Walzer's theory of justice, we may admit inequalities within each "sphere of justice" because each sphere will have a different principle of justice that is not necessarily based on straight equality.
+According to Michael Walzer's theory of justice (Spheres of Justice, 1984), we may admit inequalities within each "sphere of justice", because each sphere will have a different principle of justice that is not necessarily based on straight equality.
 But there is a rule that should never be disregarded: no one is entitled to cross the borders of the spheres of justice.
-Yet, in capitalism, we observe that the rich usually and with no shame cross the borders of the spheres of justice; because they are rich, they believe that they are more entitled to power, or to social prestige, or to respect, or to education, or to divine grace, or even to healthcare-the social goods that define the other spheres of justice.
-This fact shows how crucial it is to reduce economic inequality.
+Yet in capitalism we observe that the rich usually and with no shame cross the borders of the spheres of justice; because they are rich, they believe that are more entitled to power, or to social prestige, or to respect, or to education, or to divine grace, or even to health care - the social goods that define the other spheres of justice.
+This fact shows how crucial it is to reduce economic bresserpereira@gmail.com www.bresserpereira.org.br inequality.
 The aim is not to eliminate it, because this will never happen, but to limit its scope.